guzba/sunny/README.md

 * Detecting duplicate keys when parsing JSON (raises an exception instead of last-key-wins or something odd like that).
 * Invalid UTF-8 will be detected and raise an exception (JSON must be valid UTF-8).
-* All JSON values are validated as part of parsing, avoiding frustrating "parses-on-my-machine" situations cased by things like "10_000" working in Nim's `parseInt` while not being valid JSON.
+* All JSON values are validated as part of parsing, avoiding frustrating "parses-on-my-machine" situations caused by things like "10_000" working in Nim's `parseInt` while not being valid JSON.

 In addition to those protective measures, Sunny is also an iterative parser.
 This is very important when parsing untrusted inputs.
 A recursive parser attempting to parse an adversarial JSON blob can result in a stack overflow, terminating your process with zero information about what happened or why.
-This is not a great situation to find one-self in.
+This is not a great situation to find oneself in.

 ## Performance